sgravrock/adventofcode/2022/pascal/FILE-TRANSFER.md

 involved work.
 The older the drive, the less likely that is.

 Anything older than a Mac Plus doesn't have a SCSI port.
-That rules out use of a BlueSCSI, which I found to be the by far best tool for physical file transfer.
+That rules out use of a BlueSCSI, which I found to be by far the best tool for physical file transfer.
 External hard drives were available for those computers, but they used either the floppy drive port or the serial port.
 Good luck getting *that* to talk to anything newer.

 Go far enough back and you're going to have to deal with the older MFS filesystem.
-(The Mac 512k and 512ke don't support HFS out of the box, and the original Mac 128k can't use it at all.)
+The Mac 512k and 512ke don't support HFS out of the box, and the original Mac 128k can't use it at all.
 Tools that deal with MFS are largely extinct.
 Apple dropped support for it long enough ago that a lot of otherwise-reasonable bridge machines can't handle it.
 On the other hand, MFS is simple and fairly well-documented.
 I doubt it would be very hard to write a